 But if you do find a nest nearby or in your backyard, it is important to deal with it immediately to keep you and your family safe.
 In these circumstances we would advise calling an exterminator, instead of dealing with it yourself.

 This is how to deter wasps – if you want to get rid of wasps for good, keep reading down.

 1. Keep food covered

 Wasps have a sweet tooth.
-If you have a cake, jams or biscuits out in the garden or near an open window be sure to keep them covered.
+If you have a cake, jams or cookies out in the yard or near an open window be sure to keep them covered.

 2. Deter wasps with strong scents